 We design and deliver Inbound Marketing campaigns to help you find new customers and for them to find you, achieve stickier relationships and obtain a higher marketing ROI.
-Our Marketing Methodology is based on the proven Inbound Marketing methodology used by more than 22000 customers in all Industry Segments.
+Our Marketing Methodology is based on the proven Inbound Marketing methodology used by more than 42,000 customers in all Industry Segments.
+We provide our Inbound Marketing and Sales Consulting using the Hubspot Inbound Marketing Platform.

-Lets start with an overview of all tools in the Hubspot Growth Stack, which include both Marketing and Sales solutions.
+Let's start with an overview of all the tools in the Hubspot Growth Stack, which include both Marketing, Sales, CRM and Service solutions.

-We recommend you map out your process, step-by-step, as much as possible.
-But from hard won experience, we know that most processes don't survive contact with the customer, but at least you will know where the variation is occuring.
-This is how you set up a mesurement system and ultimately, how you develop a scaleable sales process.
+As Inbound Architects, we recommend you map out your process, step-by-step, as much as possible.
+But from hard won experience, we know that most processes don't survive contact with the customer, but at least you will know where the variation is occurring.
+This is how you set up a measurement system and ultimately, how you develop a scaleable sales process.

-Knowing how you sell is almost as important as know who you sell to.
-Within the marketing world, they call this Buyer Persona while within the Sales world, it is sometimes known as Ideal Buyer Profile.
+Knowing how you sell is almost as important as knowing who you sell too.
+Within the marketing world, they call this Buyer Persona while within the Sales world, it is sometimes known as the Ideal Buyer Profile.
 It is sometimes the case, when you don't have a strongly aligned Sales and Marketing team, that these two terms aren't actually the same.

 But what is a buyer persona and how do you know who yours is?